What is Endpoint Detection & Response? [Detailed Explanation]

 EDR is a sort of endpoint security that makes use of endpoint device data to comprehend how cyber threats behave and how organizations react to them.
 While some focus only on thwarting threats, there are several forms of endpoint protection.

-Gartner researcher Anton Chuvakin introduced the term EDR to describe a solution that can monitor endpoint behavior and detect abnormal behavioral patterns using data analytics and context-based information.
-It’s a mechanism to prevent threats and assist security analysts in remediating and restoring damaged systems.
+Gartner researcher Anton Chuvakin introduced the term EDR to describe a solution that can monitor endpoint behavior.
+It also detects abnormal behavioral patterns using data analytics and context-based information.
+It’s a mechanism to prevent insider threats and assist security analysts in remediating and restoring damaged systems.

 EDR continuously gathers data from all network endpoints, such as servers, mobile devices, IoT (Internet of Things) devices, and desktop and laptop computers.
 It analyses this data in real-time for evidence of known or suspected cyber threats and can automatically respond to prevent or minimize damage from risks it detects.